jamesdonoh/data-mining/report.md

 ## Reflections on difficulties encountered

 The selection of the dataset used in the study clearly created a number of additional challenges.
-Some of these related to the extensive amount of pre-processing required on the data, for example to denormalise the *Accidents* and *Vehicles* tables.
-Furthermore, the class distribution is heavily skewed towards 'slight' accidents, which required further effort in the classification task to ensure that more serious accidents could be predicted.
+Some of these related to the extensive amount of pre-processing required on the data, for example to denormalise the *Accidents* and *Vehicles* files.
+As ultimately only a small number of attributed were subjected to data mining processes, much of the initial preprocessing could have been avoided by selecting a smaller dataset that had already been prepared.
+This would have allowed more time to explore a greater range of data mining possibilities.

+Furthermore, the class distribution in the dataset is heavily skewed towards 'slight' accidents, which required further effort in the classification task to ensure that more serious accidents could be predicted.

 The initial accuracy of the naïve Bayes classifier was disappointing in that it failed to predict any fatal accidents, however this could perhaps have been anticipated through more detailed exploration of the data in the analysis phase.
 This might have revealed the 'class imbalance' problem and informed the choice of classification technique.